Add the Qumulo file server for NFS.

 The Add Qumulo File Storage dialog box appears.

-In the Name box, type the server name.
+In the Name box, enter a name for the server.

 In the Qumulo cluster box, enter the fully qualified domain name (FQDN) of the host.

-From the Plan list, select a server backup plan.
+From the Plan list, select the server plan to use for the server.

-All of the participating backup nodes must be at the same feature release level.
+Note: All the access nodes that you select must have the same feature release.

-To browse and select the NFS exports available on the file server, under Backup Content, click Edit, and then select the NFS share.
+To modify the content that is backed up by the default subclient, under Backup Content, click Edit, and then select the content.

 For more information about customizing the backup content for file servers, see Customizing the Backup Content for a Server.